-In this post will discuss the SQL server EXCEPT Operator with a few examples.
-So what does except operator do?
-EXCEPT operator returns unique rows from the left query that are not in the right query results.
+In this post, we will discuss the SQL Server EXCEPT Operator with a few examples.
+So, what does the EXCEPT operator do?
+The EXCEPT operator returns unique rows from the left query that are not in the right query results.

 Let’s understand this with an example.
 We’ll be using these two tables, TblCustomerSource and TblCustomerTarget.